5 Best Roof Types for Your Home in 2020

 1. Asphalt Shingles

 Asphalt shingles are by far one of the most popular types of roofing in America.
-In fact, asphalt roof shingles account for more than 75% of all single family roofs in the USA.
+In fact, asphalt shingles are on more than 75% of all single-family homes in the USA.
 This is because they are both affordable and efficient.

 When it comes to asphalt shingles, there are two main types: Fiberglass shingles and organic shingles.

 Fiberglass shingles use fiberglass mesh as the base and then are covered in asphalt.
 They are then wrapped in granules for UV reflection and coloring.
 The main benefit of this type of asphalt shingle is that they are light and resistant to tearing.

 Organic shingles are those that are usually made from recycled paper and then covered in asphalt and granules.
 This type of shingle is preferred by environmentalists and does better than fiberglass shingles in high wind situations.
 With that being said, organic shingles can be difficult to find because many manufacturers have ceased their production.
 Organic shingles absorb more moisture than fiberglass shingles and therefore tend to dry out much quicker.

 - Asphalt shingles are very versatile and come in a variety of different styles.
 They look attractive on almost any style of home.

 - If using fiberglass shingles, these provide good protection against fire damage.